Welcome to our LCTL materials page. Here, you will find information about;

 - Open Educational Resources (OERs) and how to use them

 - How to use the LCTLs partnership modules as the instructor

 - How to use the LCTLs partnership modules as the learner

 - Links to various modules for Swahili, Portuguese, and Hebrew

 What are OERs?

 OERs are teaching, learning, and research resources released under an open license that permits their free use and repurposing by others.
-Such free materials are advantageous as they lower cost for students, are usually easy to find and access, and can be continually improved.
+Such free materials are advantageous as they lower costs for students, are usually easy to find and access, and can be continually improved.

-How to use the LCTL Partnership materials
+How to use the LCTL and Indigenous Languages Partnership materials

-For some languages, there will be two versions of each module in the selected languages; the teacher and learner versions.
+For some languages, there will be two versions of each module in the selected languages: the teacher and learner versions.
 This way, modules can be made user-friendly for both teachers and learners which is crucial especially in asynchronous settings.
 Instructions, type of content and layout among other things in each version differ slightly.
 The two links below will lead you to the instructions in more detail.